|Nutrition Facts (per serving)|

 Add the chicken and coat well.

-Working with one marinated chicken cutlet at a time, press the chicken into the panko mixture.
+Working with one chicken cutlet at a time, press the chicken into the panko mixture.
 Coat evenly on both sides and transfer to a sheet pan or platter.

 How to Store